Which Insurance Types Do You Really Need? Here Are 6 to Consider

 Overall, it’s worth considering which plans make the most sense for you—these are simply a starting point in making sure you’re fully covered when you need it (glamorous, Julia Roberts-level teeth aside).

-Are you underinsured?
-If you’re wondering how much it would cost to get properly insured, consider a SoFi term life insurance policy—the application only takes 20 minutes.
+AAre you underinsured?
+If you’re wondering how much it would cost to get properly insured, consider term life insurance —apply online in about 5 minutes for an instant decision.